brobeson/Tools/vim/readme.md

 1. Start Vim and run `:filetype?`
 2. If that reports "plugin:off", add "filetype plugin on" to your vimrc.

+#### Running Cppcheck
+The filetype plugin, cpp_cppcheck.vim, allows you to run [Cppcheck](http://cppcheck.sourceforge.net) on a buffer.
+In addition to the above steps for installing filetype plugins, you need to install Cppcheck and ensure it can be found through your PATH environment variable.
+For instructions on using Cppcheck, read [it's documentation](http://cppcheck.sourceforge.net/manual.pdf).
+For instructions on using the Vim plugin, read the plugin documentation; instructions for installing plugin documentation are written above.

 ### Syntax Highlighting
 Syntax definitions for HTML and the C++ STL are in the `vim/vim/syntax/` directory.
 The `vim/vim/after/syntax/` directory has a syntax file to modify a bit of C++ syntax highlighting, and to load the STL syntax items.
 Some of the syntax definitions have configuration variables; check the corresponding documentation for details.